The six-year period from enrollment in the school of medicine till graduation is divided into following four courses:

 Before finishing the Clinical Clerkship Course, students must attend lectures in clinical pathology and interprofessional/simulation trainings.
 Through this training students acquire practical skills that will be useful after graduation.

-Students must take the National Examination for Medical Practitioners at the end of this course, and they will become physicians only after passing this examination.
 All the subjects of the specialized education of the school of medicine are required subjects.
 This is a clear difference from the requirements in other fields and faculties.
 The reasons for this requirement are the social demands on physicians, who are responsible for the lives of patients.
 Therefore, students are required to study all the subjects and basics that are required of a physician during the six years of the education in the faculty.
-This makes for a full timetable and a tight schedule.
+This makes for a concentrated course.